• Home

 The objectives are to:

-• Establish Digital Health Systems and Managing Health Data
+• Establish Digital Health Systems and Managing Health Data.

-• Provide a Platform for interoperability of Healthcare Data
+• Provide a Platform for interoperability of Healthcare Data.

-• Fast-track creation of updated and accurate health registries for the entire country
+• Fast-track creation of updated and accurate health registries for the entire country.

-Spanning across Personal Health Records, Tele- medicine and E-Pharmacy- the new healthcare shift is offering promising opportunities.
+Spanning across Personal Health Records, telemedicine, and E-Pharmacy- the new healthcare shift is offering promising opportunities.

-The new Healthcare paradigm, the vision and its players
+The New Healthcare Paradigm, the Vision and its Players

-The improved health outcomes would bring increased productivity and in turn, an additional benefit of $200- $250B to India’s GDP” over next ten years*.
+The improved health outcomes would bring increased productivity and in turn, an additional benefit of $200- $250B to India’s GDP” over the next ten years*.

 The Key players in this paradigm shift are Government, Health Professionals and Insurers and an Emerging breed of Health-Tech startups (to play an increasingly central role in driving innovation.
 The Digital Health Mission is already creating multiple opportunities, both at the macro and micro levels.

-• India’s Digital Healthcare market stood at US$ 116.6 BN in 2018 and is expected to increase to US$ 485.4 BN by 2024 (CAGR of 27.4%).
+• The Digital market of health care system in India stood at US$ 116.6 BN in 2018 and is expected to increase to US$ 485.4 BN by 2024 (CAGR of 27.4%).

-• Digital Health and Technologies are creating capital investments – in 2019, 53% angel investments were made in healthcare.
+• Digital Health and Technologies are creating capital investments – in 2019, 53% of angel investments were made in healthcare.
 Q1 2020 saw a 50% rise in deal volumes (21 vs. 14 in 2019) and 14% in value (US$ 452 MN vs. US$ 398 MN in Q1 2019).

-• Start-ups such as Netmeds, 1MG and Myra are already playing the role of pharmacists, threatening the removal of traditional pharmacists from the healthcare ecosystem
+• Start-ups such as Netmeds, 1MG, and Myra are already playing the role of pharmacists, threatening the removal of traditional pharmacists from the healthcare ecosystem.

-• Karma Healthcare, is providing tele-medicine solutions by connecting patients in the remote parts of the country to physicians in urban areas.
+• Karma Healthcare, is providing telemedicine solutions by connecting patients in the remote parts of the country to physicians in urban areas.

-• mHealth (Mobile Health) segment is estimated to dominate the market (with 40% share) by 2024, as a greater number of people are likely to use health & fitness apps to track and monitor daily activities, thereby propelling market growth.
+• The mHealth (Mobile Health) segment is estimated to dominate the market (with 40% share) by 2024, as a greater number of people are likely to use health & fitness apps to track and monitor daily activities, thereby propelling the market growth.

-• Medix Global, a London- based innovative digital health management solutions provider is setting up a pan- India digital infrastructure for tele-medicine and offline medical solutions.
+• Medix Global, a London-based innovative digital health management solutions provider is setting up a pan-India digital infrastructure for telemedicine and offline medical solutions.

-• Medix Ventures, a venture capital fund of the Medix Group is also investing US$ 20-30 MN in innovative medical tech start-ups, with focus on India to promote digital med-tech solutions
+• Medix Ventures, a venture capital fund of the Medix Group is also investing US$ 20-30 MN in innovative medical tech start-ups, with a focus on India to promote digital med-tech solutions

 • Start-up HealthPlix is focusing on making convenient clinical practice by digitizing instructions associated with prescriptions for patients beyond metros and tier-1 cities